kifah-s/Fundamentals_Of_Programming/Programming_Advices_Academy/Certificates/Cer_02_Cer_of_Com_for_Alg_and_Pro_Sol_Lev_1/README.md

-## Certificate of Completion for Algorithms and Problem Solving Level 1.
+## Certificate 2: certificate of Completion for Algorithms and Problem Solving Level 1.

 ---